MetaIdea/OpenDroneProject/README.md

 The drone controller website works on any browser so we have universal compatibility for all smartphones and pc's.
 On a smartphone the website can be controlled vertically like a gamepad thanks to proper button positioning.

+So essentially the OpenDroneProject can help to turn a cheap china drone into a professional high cost autonomous drone.

 # Case

 The Open scad parametric case including a slide cover can be 3d printed without supports.
 You just need 4 screws and nuts to fix the ESP12E-A9G and 2 for the GY91-MPU9250.